kristosh/Essentials-of-Machine-Learning/mathintro.md

 #### Linear systems

 A simply way to understand the usefulness of `matrices` and `vectors` stems from the linear system word.
 As you might recall from the high-school.
 We can define as` linear system` a collection of linear equations that involve the same set of variables.

-For example:
+Let us for a second try to solve the following problem: Factory A uses one machine of type $w_1$ 4 machines of type $w_2$ and 6 machines of type $w_3$ to produce a battery, while factory B  uses 2, 4, 7 to produce two batteries and factory C 1, 5, 7 correspondingly to produce 3 batteries.
+If we assume that all three machines are working in exactly the same way, we can express the previous problem as follows:

 $$1w_1 + 4 w_2 + 6 w_3 = 1$$